tinygo-org/tinygo-site/content/lang-support/stdlib.md

 The compiler gave the following error when this package was imported:

+<pre># html
-<pre>error: interp: branch on a non-const-propagated constant expression
+../../../.gvm/pkgsets/go1.13/global/src/github.com/tinygo-org/tinygo/src/runtime/runtime.go: interp: branch on a non-const-propagated constant expression
 </pre>